mpibpc-mroose/hx711/README.rst

 Description
 -----------
-This library allows to drive a HX711 on a Raspberry Pi.
+This library allows to drive a HX711 load cess amplifier with a Raspberry Pi.
 It just provides the capabilities:

 * to set channel an gain and
 * to read raw values